smiling business owner sat at laptop using calculator

 1. What technology do you use for inventory management and order tracking?

-2. Can you provide references from similar businesses?
+2. Can you provide references from businesses similar to mine?

-3. Are there any hidden fees we should be aware of?
+3. Are there any hidden fees or charges we should know about?

 4. How do you handle peak season demand and scalability?

-5. What is your process for handling customer returns?
+5. What is your process for handling customer returns and reverse logistics?

 Conclusion